Go Back

 Guest Post: Barry Gordon, Head Coach & Founder at Identity Coach

-Can you use Terraform to backup and recover an Okta tenant?
+Can You use Okta Terraform to Backup and Recover an Okta Tenant?

 The Terraform Okta provider is an incredible tool for incorporating identity components into your DevOps pipeline.
 This is a reasonable question but overlooks one key problem: persistence.
 Unlike a docker container or an EC2 instance, Okta will have data, configuration, and state that will change outside Terraform’s purview.
 User data, directory-backed objects, and third-party integrations are too dynamic and are impractical to manage with Terraform.